sted9000/blog/_posts/2020-02-04-No-Personality.md

 That said the few people I've met that have wandered far down this path have not been dull nor bland in the least.

-I suspect while joy, tranquility, and compassion a not personality traits, they may make great substitutes.
+I suspect while joy, tranquility, and compassion are not personality traits, they may make great substitutes.